ztyyLV/web-twain-docs/info/api/WebTwain_IO.md

 ## IfShowProgressBar
 **_Note:_** Deprecated as of 18.2

-Return or set whether the progress bar is/should be displayed during encoding or decoding.
+Return or set whether the progress bar will be displayed during encoding or decoding.
 It works for any image encoding/decoding related methods.

-APIs affected by this setting:
-- LoadImage
-- LoadImageEx
-- ConvertToBlob
-- HTTPUpload
-- HTTPDownload

 **Syntax**